erxes/erxes/docs/user/script-install.md

 <aside class="notice">

 + When you want to set an optional width and height of Popup scaling, it allows 2 flow types namely embedded and pop-ups.
-Insert code section A and B to inside top of the body tag in source code.
+Insert code section A and B onto the top of body tag in page of your website.

 + If your pop-up flow type is "Embedded", then you can choose the code included in section “A” (see the above figure).